leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 [ PNG - 0006 ]
 ^ This shows the range of timepoints for the bar stimuli in rep1 (magenta lines), rep2 (red lines) and rep3 (green lines).
 The third rep uses the last frame of the experiment as the end of it's range.
 It doesn't matter that this includes the interval time at the end because the actual start and stop times of the bar stimuli are found within these ranges in the next step.

-2. Find the timepoints for when each individual bar stimulus starts and stops.
+2. <b>Find the timepoints for when each individual bar stimulus starts and stops. </b>

 Now that we have extracted the range of timepoints during which all of the bar stimuli of one repetition are presented, we now want to extract the timepoints for each individual bar stimulus (one sweep of the bar) within each repetition.
 To do this, the difference between frame positions are used again.
 This time we are looking for the timepoints when the frame position changes from 0 (the background interval frame) and

 [ PNG - 0007]
 ^ Red vertical lines for the start and end of each bar stimulus.
 From `idxs_all{1,1}`.
 These are the indices only for the first repetition of bar stimuli.

-3. Create the cell array `data` which combines the voltage data for each bar stimulus including 9000ms before and after each sweep of the bar.
+3. <b>Create the cell array `data` which combines the voltage data for each bar stimulus including 9000ms before and after each sweep of the bar.</b>

 The indices found above and stored in `idxs_all` are then used to extract the relevant voltage data for each bar sweep.
 Since there is a 1000ms gap between each bar sweep (added in July 2025), 900ms is added before and after the bar sweep timepoints to see the baseline voltage between each sweep.